Jony Ive: Apple

 Ive was given his own design office at Apple during the early 2000s in which he oversaw the work of his appointed design team, and he was the only Apple designer with a private office.
 Only his core team—which consisted of around 15 people from the UK, the US, Japan, Australia, and New Zealand (who had worked together for around two decades)—and top Apple executives were allowed into the office, because it contained all of the concepts, including prototypes, that the design team was working on.
-Ive also refused to allow his children or family members to enter the office.
-During the early 2010s, Jobs declared that Ive "has more operational power than anyone else at Apple except me".
-The offices of Jobs and Ive in Apple's Cupertino headquarters were linked through a hidden corridor with single-access doors.
-In 2011 it was reported that Ive was paid $30 million in base salary with a $25 million stock bonus for the year.
-His compensation ceased to be publicly disclosed by the firm thereafter, rendering him the only Apple executive to be afforded such as provision.
-A year later it was estimated that his net worth was £80 million.
+Ive did not allow his children to enter the office.

+In 2011, it was reported that Ive was paid $30 million in base salary with a $25 million stock bonus for the year.
+His compensation ceased to be publicly disclosed by the firm thereafter, rendering him the only Apple executive to be afforded such a provision.
+A year later, it was estimated that his net worth was £80 million.

+Ive led the design and development of the Apple Watch beginning in early 2012.
+The product was released in April 2015 and has become the best-selling wearable device in the world with 115 million people estimated wearing one as of December 2022.
+Talking about the product, Ive said in 2018: "we were all routinely carrying around incredibly powerful products, in terms of their technical ability, in our pockets … an obvious continuation of this path that we’ve been on for so many years was to make technology more personal and more accessible."

-On 29 October 2012, Apple announced that Ive would "provide leadership and direction for Human Interface (HI) across the company in addition to his role as the leader of Industrial Design."
+On 29 October 2012, Apple announced that Ive would "provide leadership and direction for Human Interface (HI) across the company, in addition to his role as the leader of Industrial Design."
 With the 2013 World Wide Developers Conference (WWDC) announcement of iOS 7 and Ive's role as principal, Apple press information was also updated to reflect his new title: senior vice president of design.
 In the same press update, Ive stated that he hoped his best work was yet to emerge and that he preferred to be identified as a maker of products, rather than a designer.
 On 26 May 2015, the firm announced that Ive was promoted to chief design officer (CDO), at the time one of only three C-level executives at Apple along with CEO Tim Cook and CFO Luca Maestri (Jeff Williams would be promoted to COO at the end of 2015).
-On 8 December 2017, Apple announced that Ive would resume direct responsibility for the company's product design after spending the preceding two years in a more executive, non-creative role.
+On 8 December 2017, Apple announced that Ive would resume direct responsibility for the company's product design.

-After Ive’s departure from Apple in June 2019, he designed some watchOS 7 watch faces.
-Apple also confirmed that he worked on the M1 iMac (2021) which had a color palette that was a throwback to the G3 iMac (1998), which Ive designed.
+On 27 June 2019, Apple announced that Ive would depart Apple after 27 years.